-Con.
+With respect to procedure, the process for reforming the tax code was initiated at the end of October 2017 when the House and Senate passed a budget resolution (H. Con.
 Res.
-3) for fiscal year (FY) 2017 containing reconciliation instructions.7 These instructions required the four committees that oversee the ACA's implementation-the Senate Committee on Health, Education Labor, and Pensions; the Senate Committee on Finance; the House Committee on Energy and Commerce; and the House Committee on Ways and Means-to draw up specific plans for reducing the federal budget deficit by \$1 billion over the next 10 years.8 Despite the broad instructions, which seemed to allow the committees to put forth any recommendations that would reduce the deficit, the resulting reconciliation bills put forth by the House Committees on Energy and Commerce and Ways and Means carried the repeal and replacement of key provisions of the ACA.
+71) for fiscal year (FY) 2018 containing reconciliation instructions.
+These instructions required the two tax-writing committees-the Senate Committee on Finance and the House Committee on Ways and Means-to draw up specific plans that would not increase the deficit by more than \$1.5 trillion over the next ten years.
+The resolution also instructed the two natural resources committees-the Senate Committee on Energy and Natural Resources and the House Committee on Natural Resources-to reduce the deficit by at least \$1 billion dollars over the next ten years.
+Despite the broad instructions, which seemed to allow the committees to put forth any recommendations, the resulting reconciliation bill put forth by the House Committee on Ways and Means was clearly focused on tax reform.